pfederi/pragmaticux/README.md

 ```

 ### Other Platforms

-The application can be deployed to:
+The application can be deployed to any platform that supports Node.js:

-- Netlify
+- **Netlify**: Connect your Git repository, Netlify will auto-detect Next.js
-- AWS Amplify
+- **AWS Amplify**: Connect repository, configure build settings
-- Railway
+- **Railway**: Connect repository, Railway auto-detects Next.js
-- Any Node.js hosting service

-Simply run `npm run build` and deploy the `.next` folder along with `package.json`.
+- **Any Node.js hosting**: Run `npm run build` and deploy the `.next` folder

+### Build Configuration

+The project uses Next.js 15 with:
+- App Router (app directory)
+- Server Components by default
+- Static generation where possible
+- Dynamic routes for principle pages

+## 🔧 Development Notes

+### Next.js 15 Compatibility

+This project uses Next.js 15 features:
+- `params` in dynamic routes are now Promises (must be awaited)
+- Server Components by default
+- Improved TypeScript support

+### TypeScript

+All components and utilities are fully typed.
+The project includes:
+- Type definitions for principles and decision tree
+- Strict type checking enabled
+- Type-safe data imports

+### Styling

+- Tailwind CSS for utility-first styling
+- Custom color scheme using CSS variables
+- Responsive breakpoints: `sm:`, `md:`, `lg:`, `xl:`
+- Dark mode support (class-based)

 ## 🤝 Contributing

 This is a personal project by Patrick Federi.
-For questions or suggestions, please reach out via the contact form on the website.
+For questions or suggestions, please reach out via the contact form on the website or through the email link in the Decision Helper results.

 ## 📄 License